Southeast Branch Library

 The Downtown Library Makerspace offers something for both experienced and aspiring makers.
 NEA-funded artists will lead classes in a variety of formats and display their own art in Create, a flexible gallery space, while the series of classes is ongoing.
 Classes will begin in January 2020.

 Makerspace students and patrons will be invited to submit one piece of art to be included in a non-juried exhibit in Create opening in June 2020.
 Everyone is invited to contribute: participants do not have to be a formally trained artist to contribute.
-Artist applications will open July 1.
+Artist applications are available online here.
 Arlington area artists will be given preferred consideration.

 “This project will strengthen the creative capacity of our community by allowing anyone to learn to express themselves through art,” says Library Services Manager Melissa Jeffrey.
 “We’re excited to bring more arts events and education to Arlington.”